 4. Tollwood Winter Festival

-Tollwood Winter Festival, an alternative Christmas market situated at the expansive Theresienwiese fairground, brings a unique spin on festive celebrations in Munich.
+Tollwood is an alternative winter festival at the Theresienwiese fairground, bringing a unique spin on festive celebrations in Munich.

-At Tollwood, the food offerings prioritise organic and vegan options, giving you a chance to explore sustainable and ethical culinary delights.
+Food at Tollwood focuses on organic and vegan options, giving you a chance to explore sustainable and ethical cuisine

-Festival Dates: 23rd November to 31st December including a New Year’s Eve party.
+Winter Festival: 26th November to 31st December (confirmed) including a New Year’s Eve party.

 Location: Theresienwiese.